DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 ![Graph](/img/attacking_third.png)

 But they do so by a slim and nearly meaningless margin.
-It turns out this game is complicated, and maybe extremely basic advice is not only useless but detrimental.
+It turns out this game is complicated, and perhaps extremely basic advice is not only useless but detrimental.

 # So what is my advice if not "play faster"?